Lectura 3 - GODKIN LECTURES

 (Discurso pronunciado en Inglés)

 I should like to return this evening to some of the main concepts that were put forth in our first meeting.
+In cheap custom essays you can read about these concepts, also contact https://essayswriters.com/cheap-custom-essay.html to have a full understanding of the main points or to clarify for what interests you the most.
 Let me once more state our theme: a small island looks at a big trouble.
 Now, we have seen that our big trouble lies in the worlds incapacity to conceive itself as a basic unit facing the basic problem posed by the possibility of nuclear extinction of all of our membership -- the membership of man.
 The incapacity is rooted, to a very high degree, in the entangling web of nationalistic feelings and values which prevent the liberation of our thinking and our action.

 I have looked at our predicament as one coming from a people who once considered themselves caught in a seemingly impossible trap and yet, by transcending the emotions of nationalism, were able to create a new, imaginative form of political association, well fitted to their needs and aspirations.